Mature Masculine

 Effortless effort: Skill flows without strain.

-Continuous learning: You're always discovering new depths.
+Continuous learning: We're always discovering new depths.

-Service orientation: Your skill helps, not impresses.
+Service orientation: Our skill helps, not impresses.

 Joy in practice: The work itself is rewarding.